Chogu-Yapalsi

 Choggu-Yapalsi is a community in Sagnarigu District in the Northern Region of Ghana.
 It is a nucleated but populated community located along the Tamale-Kumbungu road having Jisonaayili, Gurugu and Choggu Mmanaayili as its immediate neighbors.
+Choggu-Yapalsi is formally recognized as a distinct community located within the Sagnarigu Municipal District of the Northern Region of Ghana.
+The modern administration places Choggu-Yapalsi under the Sagnarigu Municipal District Assembly.